kaionwong/clinical-trials-by-sponsors/README.md

 # Clinical trials by sponsors
-Exploration of clinical trials by commercial pharmaceutical sponsors.
+Filtering of clinical trials by pharmaceutical sponsors.